poladinesh/poladinesh.github.io/CKA.md

 Note: default client for etcd is etcdctl

 Options --advertise-client-urls is important because this is what etcd listens on; also this is what is configured on kube-apiserver

-two types of setups:
+Two types of setups:
-1) manual - everything should be downloaded and installed from scratch
+1. manual - everything should be downloaded and installed from scratch
-2) kubeadm install - kubeadm will install all the dns, etcd, kube-api-server & other components
+2. kubeadm install - kubeadm will install all the dns, etcd, kube-api-server & other components

 kube-api-server:
 In a kubeadm setup: